A great day to quit

 The ACS on the internet (cancer.org) has great ideas and tools to help you quit.

-Another great resource is the Hawaii Tobacco Quitline.
-It offers free advice, patches and gum.
-It also now has coaches who will help you find the best method to quit.
+Another great resource is the Hawaii Tobacco Quitline (hawaiiquitline.org).
+They offer free advice, patches and gum.
+They also now have coaches who will help you find the best method to quit.

 The American Cancer Society reminds us that it is never too late to quit smoking — and some of the benefits are immediate.
-For example, it notes that just 20 minutes after quitting, heart rate and blood pressure drop.
+For example, they note that just 20 minutes after quitting, heart rate and blood pressure drop.
 The carbon monoxide level in your blood returns to normal in 12 hours.

-Please, if you still smoke, use today’s Great American Smokeout to make plans to quit.
+Please, if you still smoke, use Thursday’s Great American Smokeout to make plans to quit.
 Your family and friends want you to have a long and healthy life.

 * Editorials reflect the opinion of the publisher.